ralna/GALAHAD/doc/Julia/rst-dir/wcp_functions.rst

 	*
 		- status

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are:

-		  * 0. The import was succesful
+		  * 0. The import was succesful.

 		  * -1.
 An allocation error occurred.
 A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.

 		  * -2.
 A deallocation error occurred.
 A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.

 		  * -3.
 The restrictions n > 0 or m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none' has been violated.

 	*